AI and Machine Learning

 A Different Kind of Collaboration

 Perhaps the most transformative shift isn’t even about code—it’s about collaboration.
-Vibe coding lets designers sketch UI flows that engineers validate, or product managers write user stories that become test scaffolds overnight.
+Enterprise vibe coding lets designers sketch UI flows that engineers validate, or product managers write user stories that become test scaffolds overnight.
 Suddenly, non-engineers aren’t just spectators to development; they’re participants.

 But that power can only be unlocked if boundaries are respected.
 A designer can prototype, but it’s still an engineer’s job to refine and secure.
 A PM can generate tests, but QA must validate.
 In other words, vibe coding can broaden who “codes”—but it doesn’t erase the need for engineering expertise.